 - I had a clear sense of what was important to me and what I wanted in my future.
 This was also coupled with a clear understanding of what I needed to do to get what I wanted and also what not to do that could get in the way of it.
 (The research called this quality as “idealism.”)

 - I had made voluntary and personal commitments to myself of what I would do and would not do when it came to risky behaviors.
 (The research called this quality as “personal commitment.”)

-- I had a few friends who valued the same things I did.
-(The research called this quality as “bonding with a positive peer.”)
+- I had a small group of friends who valued the same things I did.
+(The research called this quality as “bonding with positive peers.”)

 - I had parents who set high expectations for my behavior, including no use of alcohol, tobacco and other drugs.
 They supported positive behavior, positive friends and positive activities.
 Most importantly, the behavior they expected of me, they modeled themselves.
 I respected them, valued their opinions and did not want to do anything to disappoint them.
 (The research called this quality as “positive parent/adult attention.”)